takeshixx/csgo-overwatcher/README.md

-# CSGO Overwatcher
+# CS:GO Overwatcher

-This tool is a quick hack that allows to investigate the actual suspects of CSGO Overwatch cases.
+This tool is a quick hack that allows to investigate the actual suspects of CS:GO Overwatch cases.
 In the default mode it runs in the background and waits until an Overwatch case will be downloaded.
 As soon as one clicks the download button, this tool will download and unpack the demo file.
 After that, it will analyze the demo and prints out the scoreboard of each round as well as a list of all players with their Steam community profile URLs (and some additional info) at the end.

 ![screenshot](screenshot.png)